socnetv/app/README.md

 # 6. Bug reporting & contact

-Please, file any bug reports in our bug tracker: https://github.com/socnetv/app/issues
+For bug reports and feature requests, please file them in our github issue tracker: https://github.com/socnetv/app/issues

 To contact us, send an email to:  info@socnetv.org